 He established The Haslam Law Firm, PLLC in 2000 to refocus his practice in litigation.
 From 2007 to 2011, Haslam was the public defender in three SE Oklahoma counties, personally defending in excess of 500 felonies and 400 misdemeanors.
 He has served as Chancellor for the Diocese of the Southwestern States [the Anglican Church] and board member of Domestic Abuse Helpline for Men and Women, a national organization that assists people in abusive relationships and rejects the myth that these relationships more often afflict women than men.

 Haslam is admitted to practice in the Eastern, Western, Southern and Northern District Federal Courts in Texas, the Eastern, Western and Northern District Federal Courts in Oklahoma [there is no Southern District in Oklahoma] as well as the Oklahoma and Texas state court systems.
-He is also admitted to practice before the Supreme Court of the United States and the Fifth Circuit Court of Appeals.
+He is also admitted to practice before the Supreme Court of the United States and the Fifth and Tenth Circuit Courts of Appeals.